 Quentin is a Technical Director and leads Aurecon’s Sustainability team in Queensland.
 He is a Green Star Accredited Professional and a 2020 Green Star Champion.
 In 2020, Quentin was appointed President of the International Building Performance Simulation Association (IBPSA) Australasia where he looks forward to expanding the membership to other parts of the building value chain (architects, building owenrs etc) and continuing to use simulation to reduce our planetary impact.
 Quentin is also a Climate Leader for The Climate Change Reality Project, led by former US Vice President Al Gore.

 Nicki is Senior Associate, Sustainability Manager at Norman Disney & Young.

 Dr Paul Bannister

-Dr Paul Bannister is Director of Innovation and Sustainability at Energy Action.
+Dr Paul Bannister is Director of Innovation at DeltaQ.
 He is an internationally recognised authority on energy efficiency in commercial buildings and is the primary technical author of the NABERS Energy and Water ratings systems.

 Managing Director of Atelier Ten’s Australia offices, Paul Stoller is recognised for environmental planning and design consulting work on large-scale campus, community and urban building projects.